MapsPeople/docsite/README.md

 `hide_table_of_contents` may sometimes be set to `true` (and therefore hidden) if it seems too cluttered, and `sidebar_position` determines the order of articles in the sidebar on the left of the page.

 4. Navigate to your new page to check it out.
+Refer to the steps above under the heading `Run the Site` if in doubt how to view your pages.

 5. If all looks well, use the CLI or a Git client to add, commit and push your new page:

         ```bash
         git status
         git add .
-        git commit -m "Added new guide to Teleportation"
+        git commit -m "Added new guide on how to implement Search functionality in a customer app"
-        git push -u origin feature/teleportation-guide
+        git push -u origin feature/migen-1234-search-functionality
         ```

-6. Create a Pull Request on Github, to merge your `feature/teleportation-guide` branch into `main`.
+6. Create a Pull Request on Github, to merge your `feature/migen-1234-search-functionality` branch into `main`.
 Be sure to get someone to review your work!

-7. Once approved, merge your `feature/teleportation-guide` branch into `main`.
+7. Once approved, merge your `feature/migen-1234-search-functionality` branch into `main`.

 8. Wait 5-10 minutes for the back-end dark magic to do it's thing.

 9. Go to [docs.mapsindoors.com](https://docs.mapsindoors.com) to see your new page live!
+If it doesn't show, try clearing your cache and reloading!

 ## Markdown